terra-money/docs/docs/Tutorials/Get-started/Terra-Station-desktop.md

 # Use Terra Station desktop

-This tutorial walks you through the process of using Terra Station, the official desktop wallet for holding Terra assets.
-You'll learn how to set up a new wallet, make basic transactions, and stake your tokens, all by using testnet Luna so that you can get a solid understanding of how Terra Station works without any risk of losing any real funds.
+This tutorial walks you through the process of using Terra Station, the official desktop wallet for Terra.

 ## Install Terra Station